assafdori/pod-to-s3/README.md

 5. [x] Define all the required IAM services (role, policy, service account-IRSA) for the Kubernetes deployment.
 6. [x] Initialize Git repository for version control.

+#### Structure 🏗️ :
+- 1. infrastructure/: Terraform code for creating the EKS cluster, S3 bucket, IAM services, etc.
+- 2. kubernetes/: Kubernetes deployment for the Python application.
+- 3. python-app/: Python application that uploads a file to an S3 bucket.

 #### Conclusion 📌 : This project is a great example of how to interact with AWS services from a Kubernetes pod.
 It is a great way to learn how to use IAM services and IRSA in Kubernetes.

 ![codesnap](https://github.com/assafdori/pod-to-s3/blob/main/k9s.png)